hivemq/hivemq-mqtt-spring-boot-starter/CONTRIBUTING.md

 If you would like to contribute code, do the following:
 - Fork the repository on GitHub
-- Open a pull request targeting the `develop` branch
+- Open a pull request targeting the `main` branch

 ### License